What is Psychological Assessment?

 What does the evaluation process look like?

 Dr. Korey will work with you and the referral source to determine the specific referral question or presenting problem.
-An intake interview with you and your child will be completed and appropriate tests will be selected.
+An intake interview with you will be completed and appropriate tests will be selected.
 Tests can include intelligence, achievement, cognitive functioning, memory, and motor functioning measures.
 The choice of tests used depends upon the question to be answered.
-ADHD, Autism Spectrum Disorder, as well as Learning Disability evaluations require collateral contacts, educational, and/or medical records.
+ADHD, Autism Spectrum Disorder, as well as Learning Disability evaluations typically require collateral contacts, educational, and/or medical records.
 Tests are administered and interpreted by Dr. Korey and integrated with your intake and collateral information in a written report with her diagnostic impressions and recommendations for treatment.
 During the final step in the process, you will again meet with Dr. Korey so that she may provide feedback and provide you with a copy of your written report.

 How long does it take?